 Instructions

-• Pre-heat the oven to 350 degrees Fahrenheit.
-Prepare a 9-by-9-inch pan by lining the bottom with a long strip of parchment paper, making sure that the paper is long enough so the ends hang over the sides of the pan.
+• Prepare to bake: Pre-heat the oven to 350°F. Prepare a 9-by-9-inch pan by lining the bottom with a long strip of parchment paper, making sure that the paper is long enough so the ends hang over the sides of the pan.
 Spray the parchment and pan with nonstick cooking spray.

-• Bake the crust for about 25 minutes, until lightly golden brown on top.
+• Chill, bake, and cool: Refrigerate the crust for 15-20 minutes, until chilled.
+Then bake the crust for about 25 minutes, until lightly golden brown on top.
 Let the crust cool completely while you prepare the caramel topping.

-• To make the caramel topping, combine the butter, brown sugar, corn syrup, salt, granulated sugar and cream in a medium heavy-bottomed saucepan.
-The caramel will bubble up as it cooks, so be sure to use a pan where the mixture can triple in size.
+• Mix caramel ingredients: Combine the butter, brown sugar, corn syrup, salt, granulated sugar, and heavy cream in a heavy-bottomed medium saucepan.
+(The caramel will bubble up as it cooks, so be sure to use a pan where the mixture can triple in size.)
+If desired, use a wet pastry brush to wipe around the inside walls of the saucepan to remove excess sugar crystals.

-• Bring the mixture to a boil, stirring occasionally, and make sure that all of the sugar is dissolved.
-Once it’s boiling, insert a candy thermometer and cook, stirring occasionally, until it reads 250 degrees F. (This will produce a bar with a medium-firm chew.
-For a softer chew, cook to 245 F, and for a really firm chew, shoot for 255 F.)
+• Cook caramel: Bring the mixture to a boil, stirring occasionally, and make sure that all of the sugar is dissolved.
+Once it's boiling, insert a candy thermometer and cook, stirring occasionally, until it reads 250°F. (This will produce a bar with a medium-firm chew.
+For a softer chew, cook to 245°F, and for a really firm chew, shoot for 255°F.)

-• Once at the right temperature, remove the pan from the heat, stir in the vanilla extract, and pour the caramel on top of the shortbread.
+• Stir in vanilla, pour over crust: Once at the right temperature, remove the pan from the heat, stir in the vanilla extract, and pour the caramel on top of the shortbread.

-• Let the caramel sit until firm: about 2-3 hours at room temperature.
-You can speed up the process by refrigerating it, but it will get very hard in the refrigerator, and you might need to let it come back to room temperature before cutting and serving.
+• Set the caramel: Let the bars sit at room temperature until the caramel is firm, about 2-3 hours.
+(You can speed up the setting process by refrigerating the bars, but the caramel will get very hard, and you might need to bring it back to room temperature before cutting and serving.)

 Video